pnp/pnpcore/docs/using-the-sdk/folders-intro.md

 ## Getting changes for a folder

 You can use the `GetChanges` methods on an `IFolder` to list all the changes.
 See [Enumerating changes that happened in SharePoint](changes-sharepoint.md) to learn more.

+## Copying or moving folders

+To copy or move a folder you can use an asynchronous bulk file/folder copy/move via the `CreateCopyJobs` methods on `ISite`.
+See [here](sites-copymovecontent.md) for more details.